 - Using the linking icon in the rich content editor, copy and paste Permalink from the library record anywhere within a rich content editor.
 (If you are unfamiliar with this feature in Canvas, please consult How do I create a hyperlink in the Rich Content Editor as an instructor?).

 Once you find the article or eBook you would like to link to from the library’s website, click on the title and you should see an option under “Share” where you can select the permalink.
 It will generate the correct URL to paste into Canvas.

-Once you have found the resource you’re interested in, click on the title.
-A screen will pop up which shows the database(s) that the streaming video is available in.
-Under “View Online,” Click on the blue link to go to the database where you can view the streaming video.
+Every video platform is different.
+Usually, once you have found the resource you’re interested in, click on the title.
 Once the streaming video loads, you’ll want to choose “Embed” under the “Share” link.
 Follow the Canvas instructions for embedding video.
-If you need help, e-mail us from the library’s website.
+If you need help, e-mail email@example.com.